Based on my years of experience and after extensive research and interviews with leading experts these pillows are:

 On Amazon, it has a 4.2 rating out of 5.
 Customers like the comfort and support it offers, however, many complained that the pillow heats up after 15 minutes of use, after which, you may have to rotate it on the other side to feel the cool.
 While some love the softness and mushiness of the pillow, others complain that it is too mushy for them to use.

 The covers are easily removable and washable.
 You can wipe the inner case where the water is stored to clean up for dirt.
-The thermal insulated rubber in the water core helps keep the right temperature, preventing the water from getting too warm due to the body heat.
-Because it contains water and not foam, the pillow does not bunch up, but rather takes shape where you apply pressure for the water to flow.
+The thermally insulated rubber in the water core helps keep the right temperature, preventing the water from getting too warm due to the body heat which is an added benefit.
+Because it contains water and not foam, the pillow does not bunch up but rather takes shape where you apply pressure for the water to flow.

-Customers complain that using the pillow filled with water can be heavy to use at first.
+Customers complain that using this support pillow filled with water can be heavy to use at first and the fluid pressure may cause more harm than good.
 One size is good for all as you can adjust the water to customize your level of comfort: soft, medium or firm.
 The company offers a 3-Year warranty against defects.
 It has a rating of 4 stars on Amazon.
 One customer complained about mold formation on the pillow and some others complained that the seam split up on the side after multiple uses.
 Positive reviews rave about the lessening of neck pain.

 On Amazon, it has 3.7 stars out of 5, with around 4000 customer reviews.
 Common customer complaints are that the quality of the new Iso cool pillow has gone down compared to its older version.
 Side sleepers rave about the comfort of the pillow for their use.
 Though it is a heavy pillow, users like that it is not easily removable from its resting place.